nazavode/nazavode.github.io/content/post/aliasing.md

 compiler loads the memory location once and for the second array it just retrieves the same value from the *buffer* register.

-**We've just doubled the memory bandwidth potentially usable by our copy function.**
+**We've just doubled the memory bandwidth available for our copy function.**

 But what happens when the types of our output arrays an input array are compatible?
 Let's give it a try: